Collections Policy Definition

 2. How to Handle Disputes

-A comprehensive collections policy should include guidelines on how disputes and discrepancies should be handled.
+A comprehensive collections policy should include guidelines on how disputes and deductions should be handled.
 Before initial contact with a customer, the collections professional should ensure that any internal issues are cleared up.
 These might include unapplied checks, unused credits, or any special terms offered by the sales representative but not applied to the account.
 If a dispute arises during interactions with the customer, handle it quickly to avoid slowing down the receivables process.
 For example, if you wait a week to send the customer a corrected bill, you’ve just put off getting paid by a week.

 3. When to Send Accounts to Collections Agencies